Johannes7k75/dockform-docs/docs/manifest/volumes.md

 ## Defining volumes in the manifest

 Declare top-level volumes under `volumes:`.
 Keys are the volume names that will be created on the Docker host.
+For networks (with driver/options and drift handling), see [Networks](/manifest/networks.md).

 ```yaml [dockform.yaml]
 docker: